Gendai MA MBA: Mastering the Art of Misguided Business Administration

-Gendai MA MBA (Mastering the Art of Misguided Business Administration) is a year-long think tank and workshop series for art collectives to improve capacity-building skills in a co-learning environment.
+Gendai MA MBA is a year-long think tank and workshop series for art collectives to improve capacity-building skills in a co-learning environment.
 Addressing sector-wide challenges of precarity and isolation, this project creates a network for collectives to resource-share, co-learn, collaborate, and improve workplace sustainability.

 Gendai MA MBA supports collectives who have expressed a desire to collaboratively problem-solve challenges shared by ad-hoc organizations.
 We've partnered with eight diverse GTA arts collectives, each with different mandates and support different communities.

 Working in collaboration, we've designed ten workshop sessions based on self-identified needs in aspects of arts administration and organizational management.
-Topics include governance, financial planning, accessibility, development, conflict resolution, and anti-oppression training.
+Topics include governance, financial planning, accessibility, archiving, conflict resolution, and anti-oppression training.

 The inaugural cohort: